cupid-ide/cupid/doc/howto.rst

 Once the higher level representation is obtained, Cupid is able to provide NUOPC-aware capabilities, such as basic validation of correct API usage and in-place code generation--i.e., weaving new code into the correct places of an existing source file.

-The reverse engineering analysis phase happens automatically as a background process when a file is opened that contains code for a NUOPC component.
-A basic check is done to determine if the file is likely to be a NUOPC component.
-The check is to see that if the file contains Fortran code and if so that it imports (uses) one of the generic NUOPC modules (``NUOPC_Model``, ``NUOPC_Mediator``, or ``NUOPC_Driver``).
+The reverse engineering analysis phase happens automatically as a background process and an index of NUOPC components in the workspace is maintained.

 Show the NUOPC View
 ^^^^^^^^^^^^^^^^^^^